Can You Buy Alcohol on Thanksgiving? (2024)

 Nebraska Yes

-New Hampshire Some Liquor stores are closed on Thanksgiving.
-Grocery stores may sell packaged beverage up to 6 percent alcohol.
+New Hampshire Some ABC Stores are closed on Thanksgiving, however, grocery stores may sell packaged beverages up to 6 percent alcohol.

 New Mexico Yes